andyzhouty/Djask/docs/source/index.rst

 It aims to be *a Django in Flask*.
 It features a pluggable admin interface just like Django.
 Also based on `Grey Li <https://greyli.com>`_'s project `APIFlask <https://apiflask.com>`_, Djask comes with a full support of Web APIs.

-Djask is closely bound to the powerful ORM `SQLAlchemy <https://www.sqlalchemy.org>`_, giving you best experiences.
+Djask is closely bound to the powerful ORM `SQLAlchemy <https://www.sqlalchemy.org>`_, giving you a great experience.

 User's Guide
 ------------
 .. toctree::
    quickstart
+   diving_into_models

 API Reference